snipsco/snips-javascript-actions-runner/README.md

 ### Root folder

-By default, the runner will look for actions in the `/var/lib/snips/skills` folder on linux, or `/var/lib/snips/skills` for macos.
+By default the runner will look for actions in the `/var/lib/snips/skills` folder on Linux, or `/usr/local/var/snips/skills` on OSX.

 For other oses, use the `-r` option to specify the root folder.